-All of the following criteria are required for admission consideration and documentation must be received on or before February 1st of the year in which the student is applying for admission.
+All the following criteria are required for admission consideration, and documentation must be received on or before February 1st of the year in which the student is applying for admission.

-- 1. Applicant must review the Essential Performance Standards form located on the program's web-site http://wvumedicine.org/radtech/echocardiography/ - 2.
-Applicant must possess, at minimum, an Associate's degree (or pending graduate) of a 2-year postsecondary, Allied Health education program that is patient care related.
+- 1. Applicant must review the Essential Performance Standards form located on the program's website http://wvumedicine.org/radtech/echocardiography/ - 2.
+Applicants must possess, at minimum, an associate's degree (or pending graduate) of a 2-year postsecondary, Allied Health education program that is patient care related.
 Allied Health occupations include, but are not limited to Radiologic Technology, Respiratory Therapy, Occupational Therapy, Physical Therapy, Registered Nurse, and Licensed Practical Nurse. - 3.
 Applicant must submit the following by the February 1st deadline to be considered for the program starting in July: - 1.
 Program Application - 2.
 Three Personal Reference Forms - 3.
 Official high school grades or G.E.D. scores - 4.
-Official transcripts of all post-secondary education - 5.
-American College Test (ACT) scores or Scholastic Aptitude Test scores (SAT) - i.
-Minimum required composite score: ACT \geq 19, or SAT \geq 900. - ii.
-Requirement may be waived for applicants possessing a baccalaureate degree. - iii.
-ACT School Code 4549 SAT School code 3863
+Official transcripts of all post-secondary education